piwheels/piwheels/docs/sense.rst

 =====

-The Sense monitor can be started on the same machine as the master after the :program:`piw-master` script has been started.
+The Sense monitor can be started on the same machine as the master after the :doc:`master` script has been started.
 After initialization it will request the current status of all build slaves from the master.

 Layout
 ------